sageexplorer/ci-cd-codepipeline-eks/README.md

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
 The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.

-## Initial setup
-1. Fork this project to your Github account.
-2. Locally clone your forked version to begin working on the project.

 ## Dependencies